TikTok KPIs

 You might be wondering, what are impressions on TikTok?
 TikTok impressions and views are both used synonymously.
 This KPI tells you how many times your posts have been displayed in total.
 Every time you scroll through TikTok and a video appears on your screen, it counts as a view or impression.
 To see this metric, open the TikTok Studio dashboard by clicking just below the number of followers and likes on your profile.
 Then, when you open Analytics, you will see Post Views and Profile Views.

 When tracking post views, there are two main types of impressions: impressions of all posts and impressions per post.
 Impressions of all posts represent the total number of times that all of your posts were shown, giving you a comprehensive overview of your performance on TikTok.
-Impressions per post – or post views – provide insight into the performance of individual videos, helping you understand what content is resonating the most with your audience.
+Impressions per post, the so-called post views, provide insight into the performance of individual videos, helping you understand what content is resonating the most with your audience.
 On TikTok, the number of views is displayed right below each video.

 Tracking your impressions is essential to optimizing your TikTok strategy.
 To do this effectively, we recommend that you use a social media analytics tool, allowing you to analyze TikTok KPIs in detail.
+Tools can be helpful because they allow you to investigate your data more deeply, adjusting for time frames and comparing across time periods.
 By tracking these metrics, you can identify your most successful posts, understand their impact, and adjust your posting strategy to maximize your performance.
 As a result, you will improve your presence on TikTok.

 Public engagement rates can be used as a benchmark to compare your performance to your competitors.
 With a social media analytics tool, you can find the TikTok engagement rate benchmark for your specific niche.
 This tool can benchmark many different profiles and provide insight into the average engagement rate on TikTok for different industries.
 Knowing the TikTok average engagement rate will help you set realistic goals and understand where you stand compared to your competitors.